Lord Sumption is at it again, writing from his place at the high table as one the UK’s top jurists…

 Contrarians assume that we’re on the worst of all possible timelines and Sumption it no different, offering the unchallenged assumption (no pun intended) that the advice of non-experts – no doubt Peter Hitchens, Brendan O’Neill, or Toby Young — would have led to better outcomes than the advice of government scientists.

-It’s slippery because there is no way of disproving something that never happened.
-Simply declaring that we made “a bad choice” is no proof that their choice would have been any better.
-Yet that is exactly what they would lead us to believe.
-The only arguments we can make are about the choices before us based on the facts we have in this moment.
+How do you disprove something that never happened?
+Simply declaring that we made a bad choice is no proof that their choice would have been any better.
+Yet that is exactly what they would demand of us.
+The only arguments we can make are about the choices before us based on the facts we possess at this moment.
 And, surely, those are frightening enough.

 Perhaps there will come a point when the death toll from COVID-19 will become so great that these arguments will stretch credulity too far.
 The first UK death from the virus came on 13 March.
 Just nine weeks and two days later, the total stands at 34,446 deaths, with projections based on ONS adjustments suggesting it is considerably higher.
 Does anybody have proof that it wouldn’t be significantly worse without the measures that were taken?
 Can anybody say with certainty that cases won’t start to rise again if we return to normality whilst the virus is still circulating?
 Perhaps COVID sceptics could at least tell us when they will accept there are too many unnecessary deaths so we know when we have their permission to act.
 (To save space, I’ve put a bit from here in a footnote on the Spanish Flu.)

 And, again, isn’t it notable how so little of what Sumption argues addresses neither the actual scientific challenges posed by this particular virus nor the safe ways we might get the economy moving?
 Instead, he speaks with such certainty about matters that are broadly contested.